 Contact authorized dealers of this product.
-If they can't supply original replacement part(s), either contact your nearest Parts Central (see page 31) or call DESA Heating Products at 1-866-672-6040 for referral information.
+If they can't supply original replacement part(s) call DESA Heating Products at 1-866-672-6040 for referral information.

 When calling DESA Heating Products, have ready

 - · model number of your heater - · the replacement part number